Aspirational Districts Programme: Champions of change portal

 In April 2018 the Champions of change portal was set-up by NITI Aayog in partnership with Government of Andhra Pradesh to monitor the progress of the programme in the identified aspirational districts.
 The delta ranking is the overall ranking of the district.
 This portal provides the data and comprehensive analysis of key areas of focus of the programme.
 The ranking is open to public to monitor the performance.

+Aspirational Blocks programme

+The Government of India announced the Aspirational Blocks Programme (ABP) on 7 January 2023.
+The initiative is being implemented in 500 Aspirational Blocks across 329 districts in the country, selected by an Inter-Ministerial Committee in consultation with state governments.
+Prime Minister Narendra Modi stated that the success of Aspirational Districts Programme "became the basis of the Aspirational Blocks programme".